AnsiblePilot — Master Ansible Automation

-Create an AWS S3 Bucket using Ansible
+Create AWS S3 Bucket Using Ansible: Step-by-Step Guide

 S3 Bucket